legendu-net/blog/misc/content/2020/08/visualization-for-ai-concepts/visualization-for-ai-concepts.markdown

 ### ModuleNotFoundError: No module named 'past'

-When you call `WriterSummary.add_graph` to add a graph to TensorBoard, it might throw the error "ModuleNotFoundError: No module named 'past'" due to a few causes.
+When you call `SummaryWriter.add_graph` to add a graph to TensorBoard, it might throw the error "ModuleNotFoundError: No module named 'past'" due to a few causes.
 One case of the error that I encounted was due to passing an object which is not a PyTorch model.
 The object was a customized trainer class which wraps a model.
-Pass the innter wrapped model to `WriterSummary.add_graph` solved the problem.
+Pass the innter wrapped model to `SummaryWriter.add_graph` solved the problem.

 ## Other Useful Visualization Tools